 - A Way to Prevent Stress: Less stuff can translate to lower stress levels.
 With fewer extraneous items lying around, it becomes much simpler to stay organized.
 When you only have what you need, it's easier to feel relaxed and at ease.

-- Cleaning Is a Breeze: You can significantly cut down on the time you spend cleaning and tidying up with a minimalistic design.
+- Cleaning Is a Breeze: You can significantly cut down on the time you spend cleaning and tidying up with a minimalist design.

 - Helps You Focus on What Matters: Creating a sense of peace around the home and removing messes from your life can help you realize what's important.
 Instead of spending time and money collecting things, you can choose pieces that have real value to you.